top of page

 Each year, District Directors attend regional and statewide association meetings.
 Attendance at meetings helps broaden Directors' knowledge of timely conservation issues, offers field tours of successful agricultural operations and information about pending or needed legislation on state and national levels.

-TEACHER APPRECIATION LUNCHEON
+TEACHER APPRECIATION BREAKFAST

 ANNUAL STATE MEETING

-2022 POSTER AND ESSAY CONTEST
+POSTER AND ESSAY CONTEST

-2022 Conservation Poster and Essay
+2023 Conservation Poster and Essay

 Contest Winners